Calynxx/Cursebreaker-CalMod/README.md

 Inspired by and partially based on functionality from [Stack Size](https://www.nexusmods.com/theblackgrimoirecursebreaker/mods/1) by m0nster and [StackSize Updated](https://www.nexusmods.com/theblackgrimoirecursebreaker/mods/2) by skybro

-Do note that I don't intend on updating this for future versions of the game, I'm just making the source code publicly available so that others can modify, update or just learn from the code to make their own mods.

 ## Features
 ### - Making all items stackable (enabled by default)
 This also increases the stack limit of limited stackable items to the max value.